Dizziness (Dizzy) (cont.)

 The rest of the neurologic examination may be done to look for one-sided weakness, loss of coordination, or loss of balance as potential signs of stroke.

 Evaluation for BPPV or labyrinthitis is often complete at this point, although depending upon the health care professional's concerns, further testing may be indicated.
-Referral may be made to a physical therapist specially trained in vestibular therapy for symptom relief.
+Referral may be made to a physical therapist specially trained in vestibular therapy for diagnosis confirmation and symptom relief.

 If there is confusion as to the potential cause of vertigo, imaging of the brain may be needed.
 Magnetic resonance imaging (MRI) may be indicated since this test evaluates the cerebellum more accurately.
-Computerized tomography (CT scan) may be used in an emergency to assess bleeding.
+Computerized tomography (CT scan) may be used in an emergency to look for bleeding in the brain.